 An accomplished sales leader with a keen understanding of the market dynamics that impact national advertisers.
 A proven record of success in penetrating new market segments, account development, and revenue growth.
 Expert in integrating video, display, mobile, television, and print verticals into a cohesive message.
-In-depth knowledgeable of creating digital content packages and brand strategy for both start-ups and Fortune 500 accounts.
+In-depth knowledge of creating digital content packages and brand strategy for both start-ups and Fortune 500 accounts.

-The standard USA resume format should produce a resume no more than one or two pages in length.
+The standard US resume format should be no more than one or two pages in length.
 Most employers only spend seconds deciding whether a resume deserves to be read.
 That means that longer resumes are more likely to be cast aside without further consideration.

 So, how do you keep your resume to those limits?
 Include only the most relevant information.
 Focus on skills, education, and experience that best demonstrates your qualifications for the position.
 Consider omitting details that don’t support or add to that narrative.